TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/general.md

 ## Usage

-Please see all samples with code at [Demo page](http://grid.tesseris.com/Home/Demo)
+Please see all samples with code at [Demo page](http://grid.tesseris.com/Home/Demo).

-**If this overview and demo page with code samples are not enougth, please submit an issue**
+**If this overview and demo page with code samples are not enougth, please submit an issue**.

 ### Simple TGrid usage scenario: